OCOP Program

 Some examples:

-• Cut back on the running back and forth costs through Pre-Job Planning
+- Cut back on the running back and forth costs through Pre-Job Planning

-• Decrease costs to damaged equipment from lack of safety measures
+- Decrease costs to damaged equipment from lack of safety measures

-• Reduce lost time injury costs through safe job planning
+- Reduce lost time injury costs through safe job planning

-Injury prevention is important to you because you are the Owner, Manger and the Worker.
+Injury prevention is important to you because you are the Owner, Manager and the Worker.
 If you are injured then there is no one taking care of your projects, your equipment or your daily business responsibilities.

-The OCOP program will help you be familiar with Workers' Safety & Compensation Act and the Workplace Health & Safety Regulations, including duties of Self Employed Persons.
+The OCOP program will help you be familiar with Workers' Safety & Compensation Act and the Workplace Health & Safety Regulations, including duties of Self-Employed Persons.
 Understanding WHS rights and obligations help ensure regulatory due diligence.

 Owner Operator Certificate of Proficiency (OCOP) Process